Learn About The Law

 1. a.
 Permits issued under this chapter shall be issued by the authority responsible for the maintenance of the system of highways or streets.
 However, the department may issue permits on primary road extensions in cities in conjunction with movements on the rural primary road system.

-(2) A local authority that indicates a highway or street, including a paved farm-to-market road, upon which an all-systems permit is not valid under subparagraph (1) shall provide a written justification report to the department explaining the local authority's determination.
-If the department disagrees with the local authority's determination, the dispute shall be resolved in accordance with chapter 17A.
+(2) A local authority that determines a paved farm-to-market road, secondary road, or road designated as a truck route upon which an all-systems permit is not valid under subparagraph (1) shall provide a written justification report to the department explaining the local authority's determination in accordance with subparagraph (1).
+If the department disagrees with the local authority's determination, the dispute shall be resolved in accordance with rules adopted by the department.

 2. At the request of a local authority, the department shall issue permits under this chapter for highways or streets that are under the jurisdiction of the local authority if the local authority has indicated to the department in writing, including by means of electronic communication, those streets or highways for which a permit is not valid.